sdmalek44/neighborHub_API/README.md

 - [Comments](#Comments)

 ## Local Setup
-If you would like to set up this project locally please follow these steps:
+If you would like to set up this project locally please make sure you have Ruby and Rails installed on your machine first and then follow these steps:
   - `git clone git@github.com:duranangela/neighborhood.git`
   - `cd neighborhood`
   - `bundle` or `bundle exec`